 For outlier-levels of wealth, specialization is often necessary.
 This entails having to become the best–or at least in the top tier–in the world at understanding said technology or industry, like Elon Musk and electric cars, Bill Gates and operating systems, or Steve Jobs and personal computers.
 This requires a lot of time and attention, and does not leave much room for leisurely intellectual endeavors or being multi-faceted.

 But nowadays specialization is more important or even necessary for success, due to competition and increasingly high barriers to knowledge.
-This is related to the oft-repeated question kept alive by blogs and other online discussion, “Why has society stopped making geniuses like Einstein, Darwin, or Newton?”
+This is related to the oft-repeated question kept alive by blogs and other online discussion, “Why has society stopped making Einsteins?”
 I posit this is because the low-hanging fruit has mostly been picked, so specialization and collaboration are necessary to find what morsels or nuggets remain to advance, however small, the frontier of knowledge.
 Same for increasing age of Nobel Prize recipients and famous discoveries: finding anything new requires having to assimilate a huge and growing body of prior art, which is time-consuming.
+The lone genius or generalist-dabbler hardly stands a chance when every stone has been overturned.

 Centuries or millennia ago it was like, “I sat in a tub and the water level rose!
 Let me document this!”
 “Congratulations, you discovered displacement!
 Here is your permanent place in scientific history!”
 Or “I stuck a pencil in a glass of water and it looks like the pencil is broken.”
 “Congratulations, you discovered optical refraction…your prize awaits!”
 Someone aspiring to follow in the footsteps of Newton has to learn over 200-year’s worth of math and physics–from the ‘macro’ like general relativity, to the ‘micro’ like quantum theory.
 And also, statistical methods to interpret results, in addition to requiring advanced and complicated experiments and instruments which cost billions of dollars and many years to build.
 By comparison in Newton’s era physics was still mostly limited to dropping objects from buildings.